Buying Tips for an Induction Range/Stove or Cooktop

 This Portable Induction Cooktop Is Magnetic - excellent article on induction cooking from bon appetit

 Do we need special pans?

 Don't worry about having to buy all new special cookware.
 Just use a magnet to test your current collection.
-If it sticks, it will work with an induction cooktop.
-We had mostly cast iron, steel/ceramic and stainless steel pots that all work great.
+If the magnet sticks to the pan bottom, it will work with an induction cooktop.
+Most of our pots and pans were cast iron, steel/ceramic and stainless steel that all worked well.
 We only needed to replace a couple of copper bottom pans (and did quite well at resale shops).
-Aluminum doesn't work either, but they are bad for your health anyway.
+Aluminum pans don't work either, but they are bad for your health anyway.
 Need to buy some new pans?
 Take that magnet shopping with you.